 - the amount of air required for proper combustion.

 - As already discussed, LPG (propane) and natural gas (methane and propane) have different chemical formulas: Methane-natural gas formula is CH4 and Propane is C3H8.

 - LPG/propane has a calorific value of 93.2-MJ/m3, which is a higher energy content than the calorific value of natural gas which is 38.7-MJ/m3.

-- For proper combustion to occur, the air to gas ratio for: LPG vs Propane vs Natural Gas is approximately 25:1 whilst the air to gas ratio for natural gas is a 10:1 ratio.
+- For proper combustion to occur, the air to gas ratio for LPG vs. Propane vs Natural Gas is approximately 25:1 while the air to gas ratio for natural gas is a 10:1 ratio.

 - LPG (propane) is more dense than air

 - Relative Density of Propane is 1.5219:1